davekobrenski/kassa-flutes/toneholes-tradition/intro.md

 Sometime between 40,000 and 45,000 years ago, a group of early humans on a migration route out of Africa, along the corridor of the Danube River valley, carried with them a small but significant object: a flute.

-Carved from the bone of a griffon vulture with five carefully crafted finger holes, this instrument lay buried and forgotten for tens of thousands of years — until recently, when it was discovered in the cavernous halls of the Hohle Fels Cave in the Swabian Jura mountain range of southwestern Germany.
+Carved from the bone of a griffon vulture, with five carefully crafted finger holes, this instrument lay buried and forgotten for tens of thousands of years — until recently, when it was discovered in the cavernous halls of the Hohle Fels Cave in the Swabian Jura mountain range of southwestern Germany.

 The oldest yet of a series of similar flutes discovered in the region, the _Hohle Fels flute_ tells us many things about the cultural innovations of early humans.
 In particular, one important thing is now clear: during their migration from Africa into Europe as early as 40,000 years ago, our ancestors were already making music along the way.